Home » FAQ

 The law requires that a Union fee is paid by the member, not the member’s employer.

-A single payment upon invoice is required with 2 months from 1 February to make payment.
+A single payment upon invoice is required within two months of joining PPCB.

 Currently, 50% of all principals belong to PASL.
 Membership in PASL is recommended but not compulsory.